 We really haven’t begun to reap the benefits of RFID more broadly.
 I think that’s because there are still perceptions that RFID is a complicated and expensive technology to use.

-Traditionally, implementing RFID has required large overhead in tools and staff resources.
-Those investments and efforts included:
+Traditionally, implementing RFID has required a large overhead in tools and staff resources.
+Those investments and efforts include: